-An event component represents an atomic granule of activity that has been observed.
+- An event component represents an atomic granule of activity that has been observed.
 If the event occurs in some trace, then it is clear to which case the event belongs.
-If the event does not occur in some trace, that is, if it occurs in the log, then we need ways to relate events to cases.
-For this, we will use the combination of a trace classifier and an event classifier, see 4.4.
+If the event does not occur in some trace, that - some trace, then it is clear to which case the event belongs.
+If the event does not occur in some trace, that - is, if it occurs in the log, then we need ways to relate events to cases.
+For this, we will use the combination - of a trace classifier and an event classifier, see 4.4.

-11 4.2 Attribute component
+4.2 Attribute component

-Information on any component (log, trace, or event) is stored in attribute components.
-Attributes describe the enclosing component, which may contain an arbitrary number of attributes.
-However, no two attributes of the same component may share the same key, that is, every key may occur only once in a single component.

-For providing maximum flexibility, this Standard allows for nested attributes, that is, attributes that themselves have child attributes.
-While this feature is necessary for efficient encoding of certain information types, it is optional for tools to implement nested attributes, that is, the feature is not strictly required in order to be compliant to this Standard.
-Nevertheless, a tool that does not support nested attributes shall be able to read documents which feature nested attributes.
-These tools shall transparently ignore and discard any nested attributes, and, where feasible, alert the user to the fact that some information may not be available.

-An attribute may be either elementary or composite.
+- 12 Information on any component (log, trace, or event) is stored in attribute components.
+Attributes describe - the enclosing component, which may contain an arbitrary number of attributes.
+However, no two attributes - of the same component may share the same key, that is, every key may occur only once in a single - component. - For providing maximum flexibility, this Standard allows for nested attributes, that is, attributes that - themselves have child attributes.
+While this feature is necessary for efficient encoding of certain - information types, it is optional for tools to implement nested attributes, that is, the feature is not strictly - required in order to be compliant to this Standard.
+Nevertheless, a tool that does not support nested - 20 attributes shall be able to read documents which feature nested attributes.
+These tools shall transparently - 21 ignore and discard any nested attributes, and, where feasible, alert the user to the fact that some information - may not be available. - An attribute may be either elementary or composite.